 The fascists and right-wing authoritarians of the past, and the current day, employ deliberate techniques to seize power in a democracy and then unravel its democratic structure to retain power.
 Professors Ruth Ben-Ghiat and Jason Stanley have identified some of their common features and “tools of rule“:

 The leaders have a history of criminal behavior.
 They promote a mythic past that never existed.
-The movements spread false narratives to portray the current leadership as “the internal enemy,” to foment violence.
+The movements spread false narratives to portray the political opposition as “the internal enemy” to foment anger, and ultimately, violence.
 The movement uses the disguise of projection to accuse the opposition of the very things that the movement itself is doing.
-The movement is supported by corporations often whose products (e.g. dirty fuels) do not support the public good, but rather prioritize power above democracy.
+It’s supported by corporations often whose products (e.g. dirty fuels) do not support the public good, but rather prioritize power above democracy.
 Another common feature is that government officials on the center-right fall in line to find common cause with the far-right extremists and the corporate interests supporting them.
-The extremist minority stokes ethnic, racial and religious fears in order to smash the protective bonds between people, to weaken the majority and gain power over it.
+The extremist minority stokes ethnic, racial and religious fears in order to weaken the protective bonds among the majority and gain power over it.

-Various groups with varying agendas coalesce into the movement (In America such groups have varied social, political and religious motivations with roots in the Confederacy).
-The leaders relish male force, create an “ethos of macho lawlessness” in which they commit crimes with impunity.
-They have a profound lack of empathy and secret contempt for the very followers who make sacrifices to them.
-Once risen to power, the leaders will do anything to keep power.
+Various groups and their agendas coalesce to form a movement.
+(In America, these groups have varied social, political and religious motivations, some tracing back to the Confederacy).
+The leaders thrive on male dominance, fostering an “ethos of macho lawlessness” that allows them to commit crimes without consequences.
+They show a deep lack of empathy and secretly distain the followers who make sacrifices to fuel their ascendancy.
+Once risen to power, the leaders will do anything to maintain their power.

 The authoritarian mind is a conduit for negative power, a steady irritant delivered to the hairline fractures of a society.
 Bit by gradual bit, negative power chips away at evidence-based truth.
 It delivers oxygen to grievance, exports responsibility to perceived enemies, and sends the fire of hatred on its mission to attack and divide.
-Divisions harden until opposition itself becomes the very core of an extremist movement’s identity, while the leader who stokes it rises.
+Divisions harden until opposition itself becomes the very core of an extremist movement’s identity, while its leader rises.

 The machinery of dehumanization begins with lies, and scapegoats.

-How does tyranny succeed in committing unspeakable crimes against humanity?
+How does tyranny succeed in causing unspeakable crimes against humanity?

-Professor and historian Timothy Snyder offers us a profound and under-recognized example: The history of WWII, he says, reveals no consistency with regard to ideology alone being the direct cause of the genocide that took place against the Jewish people.
-“If you’re going to look for a reason why the holocaust happens, where it happens, you have to have something else.
+Professor and historian Timothy Snyder offers us a profound and under-recognized conduit: The history of WWII, he says, reveals no consistent ideology to alone explain the direct cause of the genocide that took place against the Jewish people: “If you’re going to look for a reason why the holocaust happens, where it happens, you have to have something else.
 And that something else is the destruction of institutions.”

 The process of weakening has taken more time in the long-stable democracy of the United States.

-X-Republican strategists Steve Schmidt and Stuart Stevens emphasize in this interview with Jonathan Capeheart that America has arrived at the tipping point.
+Former Republican strategists Steve Schmidt and Stuart Stevens emphasize, in this interview with Jonathan Capeheart, that America has arrived at the tipping point.
 Momentum is surging against our democratic institutions.
 They implore us to counter MAGA’s attacks.

 The FBI resisted the political pressures to pledge loyalty to “45” above its oath to the Constitution.

-It’s also worth noting that after September 11, 2001, a single government agency, the FBI, refused to sanction skewed intelligence used to legitimate the Iraq invasion, and rejected torture of detainees.
+It’s also worth emphasizing that after September 11, 2001, a single government agency, the FBI, refused to sanction skewed intelligence used to legitimize the Iraq invasion, as well as rejected torture of detainees.
 The Bureau’s legacy includes, of course, its share of past mistakes and controversies.
 But following the 1970s Church Committee reforms, the FBI on balance has acted overwhelmingly in defense of national security, faithful to the American people and the rule of law, as former FBI agent Ali Soufan’s career exemplifies.
 Soufan was born in Lebanon, where, as a child, his lived experience of a society unraveling informed his love of American freedom and dedication to the Bureau.
-It’s striking that today the MAGA camp promises to kneecap, or actually eliminate, the FBI.
+It’s striking that today the MAGA camp is keeping its promise to kneecap, or actually eliminate, the FBI.

-“Project 2025” would do just that, and precisely for those reasons.
+“Project 2025” disempowers the Bureau, precisely for those reasons.

-As we know by now, “Project 2025” is a 920-page, $22M plan sponsored by the Heritage Foundation.
-What might remain to be learned of the plan is that 25 of its 30 chapters were written by officials of “45’s” former administration with input from over 100 of them.
-The plan is a detailed blueprint for concentrating power in the executive branch, for governing on the basis of loyalty pledge to the president, not oath to the Constitution in the public interest.
-It would consolidate power by replacing tens of thousands of federal merit-based civil servants with such loyalists, including in the Department of Justice.
+As most Americans know by now, “Project 2025” is a 920-page, $22M plan sponsored by the Heritage Foundation.
+What citizens might not realize is that 25 of its 30 chapters were written by officials of “45’s” former administration with input from over 100 of them.
+The plan is a detailed blueprint for concentrating power in the executive branch, for governing on the basis of loyalty pledge to the president, not oath to the Constitution and the public interest.
+With such loyalists, the regime is replacing tens of thousands of federal merit-based civil servants, including at the Department of Justice.

-If reelected, “45” would once again hold the awesome power of the presidency with access to the “War on Terror” policy extremes which endure as retrievable.
+The awesome power of the presidency has access to the “War on Terror” policy extremes which endure as retrievable.
 Section 1021 of the AUMF, for example, does not exclude American citizens from indefinite detention.
 Since its adoption during the George W. Bush era, it was never amended.

 The Supreme Court’s ruling of July 1, 2024 grants absolute immunity to the president for criminal acts committed while in office, if such acts are defined as “official duties.”
-Deemed anti-Constitutional by liberal and conservative legal experts, not to mention the Supreme Court’s own liberal judges, “45’s” past and future crimes, or those of another president, would virtually disappear.
-In response to this recipe for kingship, one can imagine President Kennedy and Senator Robert Byrd, and more pointedly our founders, shuddering in their graves.
+Deemed anti-constitutional by leading liberal and conservative legal experts, as well as the high court’s own liberal judges, “45’s” past and potential future crimes, or those of any future president, are effectively erased.
+This alarming path to unchecked power might leave President John F. Kennedy, Senator Robert Byrd, and especially the Founding Fathers, turning in their graves.

 But they remind us, it’s not too late to save our democracy.